kalvinparker/KSyP.tech/pages/Methodology/Wireless_VA.md

 ### Types of Testing

 1. **Detection of Wireless Networks:**
-   * **Passive Scanning:** Use tools like Kismet, NetStumbler, or Aircrack-ng to passively scan for wireless networks in the area.
+   * **Passive Scanning:** Use tools like Kismet, or Aircrack-ng to scan for wireless networks in the area passively.
 These tools can detect SSIDs, frequencies, and security protocols.
    * **Active Scanning:** Send probe requests to wireless networks to elicit responses, which can provide additional information about the network's configuration.

 2. **RF Field Coverage Testing:**